 During the process of designing your product and choosing the packaging, never assume that you can effectively label every package that’s available to you.
 There are virtually unlimited options when it comes to choosing a package for a product.
 The truth is that some packages and self-adhesive labels are not always a match made in heaven.
 There are many containers that are a complete nightmare when attempting to apply a product label.

 Choosing packaging that allows the entire label to properly adhere to the application surface can mean the difference between the label still being on the product after a few uses or not.
 As we all know, once a label starts to peel, it's only a matter of time before it's off of the packaging (or worse, begins to deteriorate and look disgusting or unattractive).
-During the label design process, we recommend having the product packaging in your possession so that you can test a few different label designs and shapes.
+During your outdoor product label design process, we recommend having the product packaging in your possession so that you can test a few different label designs and shapes.
 Which brings us to our final point.

 Draw or print a test label shape for your product packaging before placing your order